 Evaluation of the FAST (Families and Schools Together) Programme in Scotland

-FAST is a voluntary programme often based in primary schools and which encourages whole families to attend.
-Although predominately based in areas with significant levels of deprivation, families are not targeted; instead the programme is universal and open to all families with children aged 3-8 years.
-The FAST programme consists of eight weekly meetings in which parents and children take part in structured activities, shared mealtimes, play and peer support/interaction.
-The programme is led by a collaborative team of volunteer delivery partners including parents, community and school staff.
-The weekly FAST sessions are then followed up by FASTworks which consists of parent led monthly meetings.
-FASTworks aims to strengthen positive links between schools, communities and parents in order to improve a child’s school-related performance, prevent behavioural problems and reduce risk.
+FAST was a voluntary programme often based in primary schools and which encouraged whole families to attend.
+Although predominately based in areas with significant levels of deprivation, families were not targeted; instead the programme was universal and open to all families with children aged 3-8 years.
+The FAST programme consisted of eight weekly meetings in which parents and children take part in structured activities, shared mealtimes, play and peer support/interaction.
+The programme was led by a collaborative team of volunteer delivery partners including parents, community and school staff.
+The weekly FAST sessions were then followed up by FASTworks which consisted of parent-led monthly meetings.
+FASTworks aimed to strengthen positive links between schools, communities and parents in order to improve a child’s school-related performance, prevent behavioural problems and reduce risk.